wentam/bottom-bracket/README.typ

 == The _default_ syntax

-Emphasis on *default* because users of ARRP have control over this through reader and printer macros.
+Emphasis on *default* because users of bottom-bracket have control over this through reader and printer macros.

 ```lisp